fukurosan/Jhaystack/docs/configuration.md

 - **Default**: `[SortingStrategy.RELEVANCE.DESCENDING]`
 - **Function**: `setTraversalStrategy`

 Array of sorting functions that describe the order in which the results of a search should be sorted.
-Results will be ordered by the strategies provided from left to right.
+Results will be ordered by the functions provided from left to right.

 ```javascript
 import { SortingStrategy } from "jhaystack"